Cross-validation Approaches for Multi-study Predictions: Multi-study Stacking Approaches

-A common approach to limit the effects of DR is cross-validation (CV).
-CV in stacking is implemented by using part of the data for the training of the library of PFs $\hat{\mathcal Y}$ and the rest of the data for the selection of $w$ (see for example \cite{breiman1996stacked}).
-How to split the data in the multi-study setting is not as obvious as in the single-study setting due to the multi-level structure of the data.
-We consider two approaches.
-We first introduce their primary characteristics.
-Their definitions are provided in Section \ref{sec:cvws} and \ref{sec:cvcs}. \begin{enumerate} \item \textbf{Within-study CV} ($\cvws$).
-An $M$-fold $\cvws$ includes $M$ iterations.
-We randomly partition each study into $M$ subsets $D^{(s)}_{k,1},\ldots, D^{(s)}_{k,M}$.
-At the $m$-th iteration, we use $D_{t}\cap(\bigcup_{k,m'\neq m} D^{(s)}_{k,m'}), t=1,\ldots,T$, to generate the class of SPFs and to predict the outcomes for samples in $\bigcup_{k}D^{(s)}_{k,m}$.
-The selection of $w$ maximizes a utility estimate that involves these predictions generated within the $M$ iterations. \item \textbf{Cross-set CV} ($\cvcs$).
-This approach has $K$ iterations.
-At the $k$-th iteration, we select all those $D_t$ that do not contain samples from study $k$ to generate the library of SPFs.
-We then predict outcomes for samples in study $k$ using each member of this restricted libray of SPFs.
-The selection of $w$ maximizes a utility estimate that involves predictions generated across $K$ iterations. \end{enumerate}
+In single-study stacking, CV is implemented by using part of the data for the training of the PFs $\hat{\mathcal Y}$ and the rest for the selection of $w$ (see for example \cite{breiman1996stacked}).
+We introduce two approaches to generalize CV to the multi-study setting. {\bf Within-study CV ($\cvws$)}, in Section~\ref{sec:cvws}, partitions each study in folds.
+For each learner, one fold is set aside for selecting the multi-study stacking weight, while the others are used for training SPFs. {\bf Cross-set CV ($\cvcs$)}, in Section~\ref{sec:cvcs}, treats studies as folds.
+At iteration $k = 1,\ldots, K$, we build the library of SPFs using all $\mathcal D_t$ that do not contain samples from study $k$.
+We then combine this restricted library of SPFs to predict for study $k$.
+The optimal $w$ maximizes a utility estimate based on the predictions generated across all $K$ iterations.